-East Timor Pepper is simply great!
-Incisively spicy, very fruity on the palate, final notes of cocoa.
+The East Timor Pepper is simply grandiose!
+Incisively spicy, very fruity in the mouth, final notes of cocoa.
 It is a real love at first sight and a pride to offer it to you.
 It took me to discover rare and secret plantations

 Origin - Plantations : East Timor - Tutuala, Mehara

 "This East Timorese pepper is the result of months of research."

 East Timor black pepper is an exceptional pepper.
 It is distinguished by its first herbaceous and powerful olfactory notes !
 On tasting, these small peppercorns explode in the mouth.
 One discovers a very pronounced spiciness followed by warm and sweet notes.
 The finish offers notes of cocoa, fruity in the mouth.